Welcome viewers, to the first article for Forgotten Battles.

 As Sumter's army approached the British camp they met up with another patriot army led by William R. Davie.
 Colonel Davie told Sumter that the fortification actually contained 1,400 regulars and loyalists.
 With this new information and his army now at 800 strong (among them was future President Andrew Jackson), Sumter decided to launch a pincer movement against the British using three mounted detachments of patriot militiamen.
 It was a bold plan that relied on the element of surprise and complete coordination.
 Early on the morning of August 6, they launched their attack.

 The British and Loyalists were caught completely off guard.
 The patriot cavalry under Colonel Davie and Major Richard Winn immediately rode into the camp and overwhelmed the first line of defense.
 The loyalists broke and ran within minutes.
 However, the second line of defense was held by British regulars (the British Legion) who stood their ground.
 The patriot cavalry was temporarily forced back from the camp by a volume of heavy fire from the Legion.
 But then, Colonel Sumter's infantry attacked and overran the British Legion's position.
-By now the British camp was in complete chaos and what remained of the force quickly scattered.
+By now the Loyalist camp was in complete chaos and what remained of the force quickly scattered.
 After three hours of fighting, the battle was over.

 Epilogue